HikkaV/DS-ML-Courses/docs/assignment5_sup_ml.rst

   :alt: example decision trees

 There are different parameters that are used to control the complexity of tree like max_depth, max_leaf_nodes, min_samples_leaf and so on (you will see the effect of these parameters in the today's assignment).
-Thus by tunning them the one can reduce overfitting.
+Thus by tuning them the one can reduce overfitting.
 The one key feature of decision trees is that they don't require specific scaling and normalization of data.
 The key parameters of decision tree is shown below.

 .. image:: images/key_params_dt.png
   :width: 900